MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 While Excel remains usable alongside bridging software, a growing property portfolio, and income from more than one source make it an impractical choice.

-Research by Professor Ray Panko at ICAEW found that 90% of spreadsheets contain at least one mistake.
+Research by Professor Ray Panko found that 90% of spreadsheets contain at least one mistake.
 The research recommended dedicated bookkeeping software over spreadsheets for established processes.

 Your property portfolio has grown